stefanpenner/ember-app-kit/guides/naming-conventions.md

 ### Views and Templates

-Lets say we were using Ember out of the box with the following view:
+Let's say we were using Ember out of the box with the following view:

 {% highlight sh %}
 App.UserView = Ember.View.extend({});